philipturner/swift-xtb/README.md

 - Create simulators TODO list in molecular-renderer
 - Get all simulators integrated into the new molecular-renderer

-Benchmarks:
-- Slightly expand the benchmark set, to enhance the data from the latest performance investigation
-  - The entire suite of water systems
-  - The entire suite of protein tests
-- Download the tests from their source URL, and parse the files on-the-fly.
-- Making benchmarking easier:
-  - Only gather detailed performance data for GFN2-xTB for waterSystem190 and waterSystem303.
-  - All other benchmarks have xTB output muted.
-  - GFN2-xTB should become impractical for the largest systems, but it shouldn't crash.

 The latest set of goals combines with all of the concerns preceding it.
 Resolve all of them during this round of software maintenance.

 ## Current Documentation